Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2016-05-30-QuatHDAngleCayley.md

 DRAFT: come back later
 </div>

 This post is about two transform pairs of quaternion that reduce the working domain which are not commonly discussed.
 Specifically they both reduce the implied angle in quaternion space.
 This allows storing a quaternion value with three elements more attractive, but more importantly reduces the range of the implied angle.
-This angle reduction can be useful for both interpolation and quantization for example.
-The usefulness of these maps depend on the target error bound and maximum implied angle the system allows.
+This angle reduction can be useful for interpolation, quantization and shaping distributions for example.
+The usefulness of these maps for quantization and interpolation depend on the target error bound and maximum implied angle the system allows.
 There are relatively well known techniques which use unit magnitude and that $Q$ and $-Q$ are equivalent for alternate storage and/or quantization.
 I will later examine the case of interpolation and will focus on the basic properties and present some simple quantization.

 Once we get past the preliminary junk we'll be almost entirely talking about a 2D plane and complex numbers.
 I will also drop most of the formalism.
 I'm also going to skip on actually defining the sets and will simply note how I name them and they are hopefully obvious by context.